kudrDaniel/java-project-78/README.md

 ### Step 2

-For start using go to _java-project-78-main/app_ and type in shell './gradlew --console plain jshell'
+For start using go to _java-project-78-main/app_ and type in shell `./gradlew --console plain jshell`

 > [!IMPORTANT]
 > To start this validator __jdk version must be 20__